 Finally, the government gave a shout-out to its’ two space-related CRCs, the Space Environment Research Centre and CRC for Spatial Information (CRCSI), pointing to its promised $260 million investment in positioning infrastructure and satellite data platform.

-We will cover any future announcements and monitoring the development of this historic agency closely — stay tuned!
+We will be monitoring the development of this historic agency closely — stay tuned!